JOHN MARK COMER’S PRACTICING THE WAY OR PRACTICING A WAY? AN EVALUATION

 Looking at the passage, Paul’s words are that this “way” is what he teaches in all the churches.
 Undoubtedly, this refers to teachings Paul recorded in Scripture.
 This is not a special “rule of life” that Paul is talking about but simply the sound teachings that were taught by Paul and written as God-breathed words in the Bible.

 There is no need for a trellis when one has the True Vine, Jesus, because Jesus is hardly in need of a trellis.
-Yet Comer and all Contemplatives want to convince Christians that these spiritual practices are necessary to live the Christian life and mature in the faith.
+Yet Comer and all Contemplatives want to convince Christians that these spiritual practices are necessary to live the Christian life and to mature in the faith.

 The Practices